markjsosnowski/PD2QC/readme.md

 For example:

-Tap 🡇 🡆 for *"Let's move out."*
+Tap 🡇 🡆 for *"Let's go."*

 Tap 🡄 🡅 for *"Use your ECM now!!"*

-Tap 🡄 🡇 for *"I need a medic bag!"*
+Tap 🡆 🡇 for *"Sniper, watch out!"*

 Features
 --------
 •Ability to bind the quickchat menus to any key.

-•Dynamically coded: easily modify the chat lines in the source to suit your needs.
+•Dynamic: easily customize the voice lines to your liking

-•A quickchat hint panel so you don't have to memorize each menu.
+•A quickchat hint panel so you don't have to memorize each option.

 •Compatibilty between most popular custom huds and the quickchat hint panel.

+•Mod options menu to customize settings

 •(In progress) Plays a relevant voice line when you use each chat.